Philliec459/Launchpad-for-STS-Processing-of-STELLA-Spectrometer-Landsat-and-PACE-Ocean-Data/README.md

 [CoLab_ netCDF4_PACE.ipynb](https://github.com/Philliec459/STS-Software-to-Download-and-Process-NASA-PACE-Ocean-Ecosystem-hyperspectral-data/blob/main/CoLab_%20netCDF4_PACE.ipynb)

-**STS COMPREHENSIVE EXAMPLE 4:**  PROCESS AND PEDICT VEGETATIVE SPECIES FROM HOME DEPOT STELLA DATA:
+**STS COMPREHENSIVE STELLA EXAMPLE 4:**  PROCESS AND PEDICT VEGETATIVE SPECIES FROM HOME DEPOT STELLA DATA:
 This too takes a while to load python libraries and data.
 It takes ~2 minutes to run.
 Check out the interactive Altair displays at the end where you can select samples from the plot to view the plant species photos for each reading.

 [CoLab_STELLA_brief_ver2_brief_to_Ed_Chiles_ver2.ipynb](https://github.com/Philliec459/STS-STELLA-Spectrometer-Readings-on-Various-Plant-Species-with-NDVI/blob/main/CoLab_STELLA_brief_ver2_brief_to_Ed_Chiles_ver2.ipynb)